| |

 Who is meant by “you”?

-Verse 4 answers our second question of who.
+Verse 4 answers our first question of who.

-Thus says the Lord of hosts, the God of Israel, to all the exiles whom I have sent into exile from Jerusalem to Babylon:
+Thus says the Lord of hosts, the God of Israel, to all who were carried away captive, whom I have caused to be carried away from Jerusalem to Babylon:

 God is speaking here to a group of people, as a group, not as individuals.
-He is speaking to “all the exiles” not each of the exiles.
+He is speaking to “all who were carried away captive” not to an individual exile, but to the congregation.
 A distinction made clearer as we read on.

 Then in verse 10 God tells us the timetable for the promise of verse 11.

-For thus says the Lord: When seventy years are completed for Babylon, I will visit you, and I will fulfill to you my promise and bring you back to this place.
+For thus says the Lord: After seventy years are completed at Babylon, I will visit you and perform My good word toward you, and cause you to return to this place.

 70 Years!
 If the exiles who are receiving this prophecy are adults, some of them with children already, they can’t expect to live to see it fulfilled.
 Perhaps their children might not even live that long.
 This can’t be a promise to the individuals, but rather, to the whole of them as a people group.